javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 When parentheses `()` are called on the Reference Type, they receive the full information about the object and it's method, and can set the right `this` (`=user` in this case).

 Any other operation like assignment `hi = user.hi` discards the reference type as a whole, takes the value of `user.hi` (a function) and passes it on.
-So any further operation "looses" `this`.
+So any further operation "loses" `this`.

 So, as the result, the value of `this` is only passed the right way if the function is called directly using a dot `obj.method()` or square brackets `obj[method]()` syntax (they do the same here).